 - With Earthjustice’s help, the Bay Mills Indian Community was granted legal standing to intervene in the Michigan Public Service Commission’s proceedings — becoming the first Tribal Nation to do so.
 The Public Service Commission will hear witness testimony and legal argument from Bay Mills and other parties in the Spring of 2021 before deciding whether to allow Enbridge to proceed with its tunnel project.

 - Earthjustice, in collaboration with Bay Mills’ scientists, has submitted written comments opposing Enbridge’s proposal to other agencies with permitting authority, including the U.S. Army Corps of Engineers and Michigan’s Department of Environment, Great Lakes, and Energy.

 What can you do?

 Tell the Corps you oppose the Line 5 permits.
 The deadline for written public comments is December 17, 2020.
-Submit your comment by email at Line_5_LRE@usace.army.mil or by mail:
+Submit your comment below, or by email to Line_5_LRE@usace.army.mil. or by mail: